RiccardoRossetto/meta-transactions-td8/README.md

 ### 4) Integrate signerIsWhitelisted from bouncerProxy in your Contract with all the associated variable.

-The function has been integrated in MinterContract.sol, as it can be seen in its code, the function takes an hash and the corresponding signature, it extract the address corresponding to said hash and signature, and access the white-list mapping returning true or false, depending whether the address is white-listed or not.
+The function has been integrated in MinterContract.sol, as it can be seen in its code, the function takes an hash and the corresponding signature, used them to extract the signer address, and access the white-list mapping returning true or false, depending whether the address is white-listed or not.

 ### 5) Get White-listed on contract [0x53bb77F35df71f463D1051061B105Aafb9A87ea1](https://rinkeby.etherscan.io/address/0x53bb77f35df71f463d1051061b105aafb9a87ea1)

-In order to get white-listed on said contract, we had to sign a given hash and provide the signature produced.
+In order to get white-listed on the contract, we had to sign a given hash and provide the produced signature.

 ```bash
 truffle(rinkeby)> let acc = await web3.eth.getAccounts()